 About Leonard D. Schaeffer

-Leonard D. Schaeffer is the founding Chairman & CEO of WellPoint, (now Elevance), which serves 47.5 million medical members and has annualized revenues of $156.6 billion.
-He is currently the Judge Robert Maclay Widney Chair and Professor at the University of Southern California (USC) and is a Senior Adviser to Whistler Capital Partners, a private equity firm.
+Leonard D. Schaeffer is the founding Chairman & CEO of WellPoint, (now Elevance Health), which now serves 47.0 million medical members and has annualized revenues of $170.2 billion.
+He is currently the Judge Robert Maclay Widney Chair and Professor at the University of Southern California (USC) and is a Senior Advisor to Whistler Capital Partners, a private equity firm.

 Schaeffer was Chairman & CEO of WellPoint from 1992 through 2004 and continued to serve as Chairman through 2005.
 Under his leadership, WellPoint was selected by FORTUNE magazine as America’s “Most Admired Health Care Company” for six consecutive years; named by BusinessWeek as one of the 50 best performing public companies for three consecutive years; and identified by Forbes magazine as America’s best large health insurance company.
 Schaeffer was selected by BusinessWeek magazine as one of the “Top 25 Managers of the Year” and by Worth magazine as one of the “50 Best CEOs in America.”